Learning Meta Representations for Agents in Multi-Agent Reinforcement Learning: Related Work

-Recent MARL works \cite{agarwal2019learning,wang2020few,Long*2020Evolutionary} experimentally reveal the performance benefits of transferring knowledge between population-varying MGs.
-However, the common knowledge is not fully exploited and the discrepancy between MGs causes inefficiency.
-There are also works focusing on multi-task MARL, \eg, \cite{omidshafiei2017deep} with independent learners.
-Although transfer learning is more about intra-agent transfer, \ie, between MGs, inter-agent transfer is also addressed by parameter sharing between cooperative agents \cite{tan1993multi,terry2020parameter} or between homogeneous agents in role-symmetric games \cite{suarez2019neural,Muller2020A}.
-With the aim of learning dynamic team composition of \textit{heterogeneous} agents, COPA \cite{liu2021coach} introduced a coach-player framework in \textit{single} training games.
-Besides, the counterfactual reasoning in REFIL \cite{iqbal2021randomized} shares similar intuitions with our idea that imposes knowledge variations.
-However, REFIL concerns the performance of training games in a multi-task setting while our agents trained in multiple games can also generalize well to novel evaluation games with a theoretically justified objective.
-There are also works that aim to discover diverse strategic behaviors in MARL \cite{tang2021discovering,lupu2021trajectory}, with randomized policy gradient and zero-shot coordination, respectively.
-It's worth noting that works that model the \textit{dynamics} interaction between agents \cite{wang2019influence,yang2021ciexplore} are orthogonal to the \textit{strategic} modeling in our work.
+Recent MARL works \citep{agarwal2019learning,wang2020few,long2020Evolutionary} experimentally reveal the performance benefits of transferring knowledge between population-varying MGs, but with the ultimate goal of training in complex large-population MGs, achieved by curriculum learning.
+There are also works focusing on multi-task MARL, \eg, \citep{omidshafiei2017deep} with independent learners.
+Although transfer learning is more about the intra-agent transfer, \ie, between MGs, the inter-agent transfer is also addressed by parameter sharing between cooperative agents \citep{tan1993multi,terry2020parameter} or between homogeneous agents in role-symmetric games \citep{suarez2019neural,Muller2020A}.
+With the aim of learning dynamic team composition of \textit{heterogeneous} agents, COPA \citep{liu2021coach} introduced a coach-player framework in \textit{single} training games.
+Besides, the counterfactual reasoning in REFIL \citep{iqbal2021randomized} focused on the multi-task training setting, while we study the generalizability of MARL agents to unseen evaluation games with a theoretically justified objective.
+There are also works that aim to discover diverse strategic behaviors in MARL \citep{tang2021discovering,lupu2021trajectory}, with randomized policy gradient and zero-shot coordination, respectively.
+Notably, approaches that model the \textit{dynamical} interaction between agents \citep{wang2019influence,yang2021ciexplore} are orthogonal to the \textit{strategic} modeling in our work.